crate/crate/docs/general/builtins/window-functions.rst

    +---+---+
    SELECT 4 rows in set (... sec)

-Otherwise, an attempt to override the clauses of the referenced window by the window definition of the :ref:`OVER` clause will result in failure.
+Otherwise, an attempt to override the clauses of the referenced window by the window definition of the :ref:`window-definition-over` clause will result in failure.

 ::